 - A complex regulatory system (part civil, part criminal) for anti-money laundering and countering the financing of terrorism (“AML/CFT”) controls, which apply to force private sector reporting entities to detect ML and TF activity – the Anti-Money Laundering and Countering Financing of Terrorism Act 2009

 - The confiscation and forfeiture of assets under an active criminal proceeds recovery regime, seeking to strip out profits of crime – via the Criminal Proceeds (Recovery) Act 2009

-Note that the AML/CFT Act 2009 is also currently undergoing a major Statutory Review exercise, led by the Ministry of Justice.
+During 2021/22 the AML/CFT Act 2009 is undergoing a major Statutory Review exercise, led by the Ministry of Justice.
 You can find more background to this here.

 Who are the AML-CFT Regulators?

-- Financial Markets Authority — the FMA supervises issuers of securities, trustee companies, futures dealers, collective investment schemes, derivatives and stockbrokers and financial advisors.
+- Financial Markets Authority — the FMA supervises issuers of securities, trustee companies, futures dealers, collective investment schemes, derivatives traders, stockbrokers, financial advisors.

-- Reserve Bank of New Zealand — the RBNZ regulates banks, life insurers, credit unions, and non-bank deposit taker lending firms or finance companies.
+- Reserve Bank of New Zealand — the RBNZ regulates banks, life insurers, and non-bank deposit takers.

 - Department of Internal Affairs —the DIA is the largest of the Supervisors, regulating and enforcing casinos, non-deposit taking lenders, money changers/remitters, cash security firms, debt collection and factoring, financial leasing, payroll, safe deposit, tax pooling and non-bank credit card firms.
 Since 2017, it has been changed with also supervising professionals (accountants, lawyers, real estate agents) the horse racing industry TAB, and dealers in high-value goods such as vehicles, jewellery, artworks.
 The DIA is also default Supervisor of other Reporting Entities who do not neatly fit into a category that is elsewhere supervised.